agile-lab-dev/wasp-proxy/README.md

 WASP Proxy is a producer of [WASP](https://github.com/agile-lab-dev/wasp) to push easily messages in Kafka.

-Thought a simple web REST API power by Confluent [Kafka REST Proxy](https://github.com/confluentinc/kafka-rest).
+Thought a simple web REST API powered by Confluent [Kafka REST Proxy](https://github.com/confluentinc/kafka-rest).
+The configuration of the WASP proxy is the same of [Kafka REST Proxy](http://docs.confluent.io/current/kafka-rest/docs/intro.html).

 Can be easily managed from WASP dashboard.